AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

 Leave the monochrome parameter setting at 0.

-## Best practices for JPEG compression (&qlt=) {#best-practices-for-jpeg-compression-qlt}
+## Best practices for JPEG compression (`&qlt=`) {#best-practices-for-jpeg-compression-qlt}

 * This parameter controls JPG encoding quality.
 A higher value means a higher-quality image but a large file size; alternatively, a lower value means a lower quality image but a smaller file size.
 The range for this parameter is 0-100.
 * To optimize for quality, do not set the parameter value to 100.
-The difference between a setting of 90 or 95 and 100 is almost imperceptible, yet 100 unnecessarily increases the size of the image file.
+The difference between a setting of 90 or 95 and 100 is almost imperceptible.
+Yet 100 unnecessarily increases the size of the image file.
 Therefore, to optimize for quality but avoid image files becoming too large, set the `qlt=` value to 90 or 95.
 * To optimize for a small image file size but keep image quality at an acceptable level, set the `qlt=` value to 80.
 Values below 70 to 75 results in significant image quality degradation.
 * As a best practice, to stay in the middle, set the `qlt=` value to 85 to stay in the middle.
 * Using the chroma flag in `qlt=`